10 Interesting Fun Facts About Paris That You Didn’t Know

 Paris is known as the “City of Light”, but do you know why Paris got this nickname?
-In this article we are revealing this and many other surprising fun facts about Paris, so keep reading!
+In this article, we are revealing this and many other surprising fun facts about Paris, so keep reading!

-#1 City of Intellectuals
+#1 City of Light

 #2 The Louvre is the world’s biggest art museum

 The Louvre is the world’s largest art gallery and museum, it has over 38,000 pieces of art within its walls, including the most famous painting ever, Mona Lisa.
 In 2018, 10.8 million visitors passed through the doors of The Louvre, making it the most visited gallery on planet earth!

 #3 The Eiffel Tower is not the most visited monument in Paris

 Contrary to popular belief, the Eiffel Tower is actually not the most visited monument in Paris!
 The Eiffel Tower is ranked fourth among the most prized monuments in Paris.
 The cathedral Notre-Dame ranks first, followed by the Sacré-Coeur Basilica and the Louvre Museum.
 Be sure to visit them all when in Paris!